Documentation

 Agent Harness#

-AgentHarness creates a long-running remote execution environment through an OpenShell gateway.
+AgentHarness creates a long-running remote execution environment on Agent Substrate.
 Unlike an Agent or SandboxAgent, it does not package a kagent runtime into the workload.
-The backend provisions a sandbox that operators, tools, or chat integrations can attach to.
+The backend provisions a sandbox that runs a coding agent (OpenClaw or Hermes), which you can chat with from the kagent UI and wire into messaging channels.

-Use AgentHarness when you want kagent to manage the lifecycle of an OpenClaw, NemoClaw, or Hermes sandbox and surface it in the kagent API/UI alongside regular agents.
+Use AgentHarness when you want kagent to manage the lifecycle of an OpenClaw or Hermes sandbox and surface it in the kagent API/UI alongside regular agents.

 Before you begin#

-1. Install kagent v0.9.1 or later by following the quick start guide.
+1. Install kagent v0.9.9 or later by following the quick start guide.

 Choose a backend#